Skip to content

 FIRE uses safe withdrawal rate (typically 4%) for indefinite sustainability.
 F-you money is time-bounded — enough for specified years, typically 10.
 F-you money is easier to reach than FIRE, provides meaningful optionality without requiring lifetime sustainability.

-Should I build emergency fund first?
+Build emergency fund first?

 Yes.
 Emergency fund (3-6 months) serves different purpose than F-you money (10+ years).
 Build emergency fund first since emergencies are more urgent.
 F-you money builds after emergency fund is established and debt-free status achieved.

-What inflation buffer should I use?
+What inflation buffer to use?

 15% covers typical 2-3% inflation over 10 years.
 Higher buffers (25-30%) provide extra cushion for unexpected inflation or expense increases.
 Lower buffers may be appropriate for very stable expense patterns or deflationary periods.